- July 25, 2018

 - The game features a unique visual novel engine with charming Win95-like graphics.

-- It offers a fun and engaging experience with non-linear storytelling and meaningful choices.
+- It offers a fun and engaging experience, especially for fans of non-linear text quests.

 - Achievements do not register on Steam, leading to frustration for players.

-- The game is criticized for being too linear and not living up to its non-linear advertising.
+- The game is criticized for being linear and not living up to its non-linear advertising.

-- Some players found the graphics and 3D models to be of poor quality, detracting from the overall experience.
+- Some players found the graphics to be poor and the game overall to be odd or lacking in depth.

 story